holoviz/holoviz/doc/governance/org-docs/CHARTER.md

 The Steering Committee is *not* responsible for software and other technical decisions that relate to individual projects.

 **2.2 Composition**.
 The Steering Committee voting members are listed in the steering-committee.md file in the repository.
 Voting members may be added or removed by no less than 3/4 affirmative vote of the Steering Committee.
 There may be no less than 3 active members of the Steering Committee.
 If the membership count decreases to 2, all Steering Committee activity is halted, except for the election of a new member.
-If there are either 0 or 1 Steering Committee members, all Steering Committee activity is halted until the HoloViz Project Leads elect at least 3 total Steering Committee members in a special election that follows the 3/4 affirmative vote policy.
+If there are either 0 or 1 Steering Committee members, all Steering Committee activity is halted until the HoloViz Project Directors elect at least 3 total Steering Committee members in a special election that follows the 3/4 affirmative vote policy.

 ## 3. Voting